fossi-foundation/fossi-foundation.github.io/sponsoring.md

 ### Who are the people behind the FOSSi Foundation?

-We have started the FOSSi Foundation from within the open source silicon community with the goal to have a robust, community-controlled instance to support the community with resources and a platform.
+We have started the FOSSi Foundation from within the free and open source silicon community with the goal to have a robust, community-controlled instance to support the community with resources and a platform.

 The FOSSi Foundation is formed of individual members that elect the [board of directors](/organization) to follow the goals.
 The board